The Method

 Embedding the change

-The development of genuine capability requires practice — the right exercises, on a regular basis, built directly into the day-to-day operations of your organisation.
-Without this, development remains theory.
-Slide decks with no transformation.
+The development of genuine capability requires practice — the right tools and exercises, on a regular basis, built directly into the day-to-day operations of your organisation.
+Without this, development remains theory with no transformation.
 Practice is what converts knowledge and technique into lived capacity.
 It is what makes the change permanent rather than temporary.
-This is the piece most development programmes omit — and the reason most of them don't stick.
+This is the piece most change strategies under-estimate — and the reason most of them don't stick.

 The Moment We Are In